Srishti-j18/adaptive-video/reserve_resources_fabric.md

 ::: {.cell .markdown}

-The following instructions assume you have already configured your FABRIC JupyterHub environment in a previous session, including creating the `fabric_rc` and `ssh_config` files, using the [example notebook](https://github.com/fabric-testbed/jupyter-examples/blob/master/fabric_examples/fablib_api/configure_environment/configure_environment.ipynb) provided by the FABRIC team.
+The following instructions assume you have already configured your JupyterHub environment in a previous session, including creating the `fabric_rc` and `ssh_config` files.
 If you haven't, you should do that first - it's a prerequisite for this experiment.

 :::